Welcome to Rahul’s blog

-This is a blog about me, Rahul Khosla; aiming to document my thoughts, research and discoveries, whilst in the process of achieving one thing.
+This is a blog about me, Rahul Khosla; aiming to document my research and discoveries, whilst in the process of completing an SEO challenge.

 How I got into web design